Rowntree Mackintosh Limited – Smarties were invented by the British Rowntree Company in 1882.

 Originally Smarties were mainly milk chocolate, but the dark brown coloured one was actually plain chocolate, the light brown coloured one had a coffee flavour and the orange coloured one was orange flavoured.

 Smarties were so popular by the beginning of 1938 that Rowntree’s had to build a new factory block to accommodate their sole production.

 H.I.
 Rowntree & Co. were bought out by the huge Swiss chocolate manufacturing company Nestle and they are now manufactured in Germany.
 Originally Smarties came in different colours which were artificially created but concern that artificial colouring may be harmful for the health of children resulted in Nestle replacing all synthetic colourings with natural ones.
 Smarties were the first chocolate in the UK to be free from artificial preservatives or colourings.

 Oddly enough Smarties are not available in the US, but their similar counter-part M&M’s which are also made by Nestle are.

-Smarties are not only sold in the round oblong variety but there are other variants as well.
-These are chocolate bars, chocolate and vanilla ice cream with smarties.
-Another variation contains white chocolate rather than milk chocolate.
-Smarties were traditionally sold in cylindrical cardboard tubes and had a very colorful cap with an English alphabet.
-Some of the lids are very rare and even have become collector’s items.
+Smarties were traditionally sold in cylindrical cardboard tubes and had a very colourful plastic cap with an English alphabet letter or number on the inside part of the lid.
+Some of the lids are very rare and have become collector’s items.